 As the name implies Demand Control Ventilation (DCV) looks at the demand for ventilation using sensors and supplies the outside air as needed.
 This type of system can work in small and large buildings alike.

-Consider this example: As employees arrive to a building in the morning for work, a DCV system will increase the number of air changes in occupied rooms.
-This is necessary due to the increase in CO2 created by having the building occupied.
-The DCV system will also decrease demand for air changes when employees leave at the end of the day, because there is now less CO2 being produced in the building.
+As employees arrive to a building in the morning for work, a DCV system will increase the number of air changes in occupied rooms.
+This is necessary because as the number of people increase in a space so does the amount of CO2.
+The DCV system will decrease demand for air changes when employees leave at the end of the day.
+This is due to the decrease in CO2 being produced in the building.
 With a DCV system your ventilation will adjust automatically during occupancy changes like this.
 The results are reduced energy costs, improved indoor air quality, and increased occupancy comfort.

 Three Key Benefits to Demand Control Ventilation:

 The sensor used to adjust the ventilation rates is most commonly a CO2 sensor that is hyper sensitive to CO2 levels in the air.
 As the number of people in a space increases, so do the CO2 levels.
 Seeing a spike in CO2 the system will increase the number of air changes until it hits the appropriate rate.

 In 2004 ASHRAE updated the amount of outdoor air necessary for a given space.
 Today you need to be sure to bring in 7.5 CFM of outdoor air per person.
 In addition to that you need 0.06cfm of outdoor air per sq/ft of floor space.
 To calculate the airflow rate for your space simply take:

 (number of occupants) x (7.5cfm) + (the # of sq/ft in the space) x (.06cfm)

 CO2 monitors in the room use this equation to make real time adjustments to airflow.